 If you have never had carnitas before, they are usually made of pork.
-But my smoky instant pot beef carnitas are every bit as lip-smacking and flavorful as their porky cousins.
+But my smoky instant pot beef carnitas are just as lip-smacking and flavorful as their porky cousins.
+While not a traditional preparation, you can make very tasty beef “carnitas.”

 There are a couple of really great things about these beef carnitas, you guys.